 Jacque says he hopes the bill deters minors from attempting to sneak into bars and pubs, which would in turn reduce drunken driving accidents involving teens.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz recognize the devastating effects drunk driving can have.
+At Sigman, Janssen, Sewall, Pitz & Burkham, our Green Bay injury attorneys recognize the devastating effects drunk driving can have.
 The firm urges teens to refrain from consuming alcohol and encourages them to ask their friends and peers to do the same.